Dead code explained

 ## Issue types

-Fallow detects 16 types of dead code.
+Fallow reports multiple dead-code issue types.
 Each type has a default severity that determines whether it causes a non-zero exit code with `--fail-on-issues`.

 ### Unused files